newrelic/developer-website/COMPONENT_GUIDE.md

 ### Usage

-The Video component expects two parameters:
+The Video component requires two props:
 - `id`: the video ID
 - `type`: the host of the video (currently only set up for  `wistia` or `youtube`)